 A former D1 endurance runner, Grace moved over to cycling, becoming a strong collegiate rider and winner of the Indiana University Little 500.
 Her 2022 season included multiple 1st place and podium finishes in the US and a sterling 5th place finish at Unbound Gravel (100).

 Grace has a biology degree from Indiana University and is a professional photographer and videographer.
+In addition to racing for Cynisca, Grace uses her talents to capture images and share stories of her Cynisca team.

 Follow her on Instagram: gwilliees